 Speak with your webmaster or the administrator of your CMS platform.
 If you manage your own website, you can learn more at the following websites:

 Next, follow the steps in the previous section, "If your site supports HTTPS," to change your final URLs and mobile final URLs in AdWords.

 - When you enable HTTPS on your website, it is a recommended best practice to redirect instances of HTTP to HTTPS to make sure old links keep working and visitors to your website are redirected to secure content.

 - We strongly recommend that you explicitly change your final URLs and mobile final URLs from HTTP to HTTPS in AdWords.
 Reliance on redirects does not provide the full security protections of the HTTPS protocol.
 Users' requests are not encrypted.
 Also, redirects slow down page load times, which affect the landing page experience, and can potentially impact your conversion rate and return on ad spend (ROAS).

 The best practice is to replace your HTTP URLs with HTTPS URLs.
 But, in some cases, if you have HTTP URLs in AdWords and your website is detected as supporting HTTPS, AdWords will automatically forward your clicks directly to the HTTPS version of the URL.

-Starting in the week of 11 June 2018, AdWords will begin forwarding some, or all, of your HTTP clicks to HTTPS in the following situations:
+Starting the week of June 11, 2018, AdWords will begin forwarding some, or all, of your HTTP clicks to HTTPS in the following situations: